christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 This stream accumulates more than just the token embedding; it also aggregates output from previous attention heads and feedforward networks.
 Attention heads and mlps read in information from the residual stream, apply edits to the input based on how it functions, and then puts that edited (new) information back into the residual stream.
 They only read and write from the stream with linear operations (addition), this means the input to any layer can be decomposed to the sum of the output of a bunch of operations that correspond to different mechanisms of every layer inside the transformer.

 By the time we get to the later layers, the residual stream should be holding rich, high-level abstractions, like syntactic structures, semantic relationships, or even summaries of entire phrases or sentences of larger text segments.
-In other words, there should be some rich compositionality in the residual stream.
+In other words, there should be observable compositionality in the residual stream.
 Attention heads don't just read from tokens—they read from the residual streams at specific positions and write new information into the residual stream at the target position.
 This allows them to move contextually rich, abstract information from one position to another, independent of the specific token at those positions.

-For example, take a period at the end of a sentence.
-By that point, the residual stream at that position might hold a summary of the entire sentence in its residual stream, not just the token embedding of the period itself.
+Going back to our period example, for that period at the end of a sentence, the residual stream at that position might hold a summary of the entire sentence in its residual stream, not just the token embedding of the period itself.
 It’s a complex, multi-layered representation that has been built up over the entire forward pass over multiple attention blocks and mlps, containing information about syntactic roles, semantic meanings, and even the overall structure of the sentence.
 So attention patterns are essentially mechanisms for moving these complex representations between positions, often transferring higher-level abstractions like hierarchical structures and temporal sequences.
-This is why models can handle nested structures and dependencies, which are critical for tasks like ToM.
+This is why models can handle nested structures and dependencies, which are assumed to be critical for tasks like ToM.

-During the processing of a layer (mlp or attention) reading from the residual stream, the model has the ability to access all of the information from the previous layers, but the model can choose to focus on a few meaningful directions by aligning the thing they read in with the information they care about, so the mechanism can make sure it mostly gets the information it cares about.
+During the process of a layer (mlp or attention) reading from the residual stream, the model has the ability to access all of the information from the previous layers, but the model can choose to focus on a few meaningful directions by aligning the thing they read in with the information they care about, so the mechanism can make sure it mostly gets the information it cares about.
 So after a set of directions are chosen from the residual stream, they can be written to another mechanism.

 The directions in the residual stream space that influence which mechanism moves information where and between mechanisms, are based on the similarity of those residual stream directions and the directions of information in other mechanisms.
 More on how transformers process information using linear algebra <a href="https://youtu.be/wjZofJX0v4M?si=yzNyY0gmwQ892Z6P&t=747" title="3Blue1Brown" rel="nofollow">here.</a>